tailordev-academy/javascript-react/5-the-sky-is-the-limit.md

 📌 Learning objectives:

-- Learn to improve your codebase
+- learn to improve your codebase

 ## Flow types